DSR-RHIT/me447-visualizing-data/cm/cm201_strip-plot.md

 ## report

+## report

+In this tutorial, you write all your code in a single R script.
+However, if the graph had been part of your portfolio, the R scripts for exploring, data carpentry, and design would have been in separate R scripts, as shown below, as would the Rmd file for the report and critique,

+    # separate files if this graph were a portfolio submission
+    practice/  d1-stripplot-speedski-practice.R
+    carpentry/ d1-stripplot-speedski-carpentry.R
+    design/    d1-stripplot-speedski-design.R
+    reports/   d2-stripplot-speedski.Rmd

-In an Rmd report document, we include a code chunk to run the carpentry file and the design file using `source()`.
+In such an Rmd report file, we would include a code chunk to run the carpentry file and the design file using `source()`.
 (These commands are shown to illustrate the process only—we did not create these files for the tutorial.)

 ``` r
 # do not run this code chunk